01 of 06

 Top off Your Candles and Trim the Wicks

 Sometimes you'll end up with a depressed area around the wick of the candle.
-This is a common occurrence and an easy problem to remedy.
-Just melt some more wax, and pour it into the depression.
-Then, once the new wax has hardened, simply trim the wick down to size, and your candle is ready for use.
+Melt some more wax, and pour it into the depression.
+Once the new wax has hardened, trim the wick down to size.
+Your candle is ready for use.

 06 of 06